SuckaSkidding/New-FiveM-Cheat/README.md

 # New-FiveM-Cheat

-This source is dtc but working fine , it's not clean code so don't be trash , it's like a "alpha" version
+This source is dtc but working fine , it's not clean code so don't be trash , it's like a "alpha" version There is part of exec , sorry i was making something Features :

-Features :
 - Aimbot ( Visible check, magic bullet, adaptive weapon, fov, smooth, distance)
 - Visuals ( Visible check, playername, weapon name, box , skeleton, healhbar)